Quickstart

 )

-await computer.run() # Launch & connect to the container
+await computer.run() # Launch & connect to the sandboxInstall and run cua-computer-server:

 pip install cua-computer-server